Light effects on circadian rhythm

-Circadian Rhythm affected by light and it's impacts.

 Light effects on circadian rhythm are the response of circadian rhythms to light.

 Most human beings, animals and other living organisms have a biological clock that synchronizes their physiology and behaviour with the daily changes in the environment.
 The physiological changes that follow these clocks are known as circadian rhythms.
-Because the endogenous period of these rhythms are approximately 24 hours, these rhythms must be reset by external cues to synchronize with the daily cycles in the environment.
+Because the endogenous period of these rhythms is approximately 24 hours, these rhythms must be reset by external cues to synchronize with the daily cycles in the environment.
 This process is called entrainment.
 One of the most important cues to entrain circadian rhythms is light.

 Mechanism

 Light first passes into a mammal's circadian system through the retina, then takes one of two paths: the light gets collected by rod cells and cone cells that project to a small number of the retinal ganglion cells (RGCs) that are also intrinsically light sensitive.

 The RGCs use the photopigment melanopsin to absorb the light energy.
 Specifically, this class of RGCs being discussed is referred to as "intrinsically photosensitive", which just means they are sensitive to light.
 There are five known types of intrinsically photosensitive retinal ganglion cells (ipRGCs): M1, M2, M3, M4, and M5.
-Each of these differently ipRGC types have different melanopsin content and photosensitivity.
+Each of these different ipRGC types have different melanopsin content and photosensitivity.
 These connect to amacrine cells in the inner plexiform layer of the retina.
 Ultimately, via this retinohypothalamic tract (RHT) the suprachiasmatic nucleus (SCN) of the hypothalamus receives light information from these ipRGCs.

 The ipRGCs serve a different function than rods and cones, even when isolated from the other components of the retina, ipRGCs maintain their photo-sensitivity and as a result can be sensitive to different ranges of the light spectrum.
 Additionally, ipRGC firing patterns may respond to light conditions as low as 1 lux whereas previous research indicated 2500 lux was required to suppress melatonin production.
-Circadian and other behavioral responses have shown to be more sensitive at lower wavelengths than the photopic luminous efficiency function that is based on sensitivity to cone receptors.
+Circadian and other behavioral responses have been shown to be more sensitive at lower wavelengths than the photopic luminous efficiency function that is based on sensitivity to cone receptors.

 The core region of the SCN houses the majority of light-sensitive neurons.
 From here, signals are transmitted via a nerve connection with the pineal gland that regulates various hormones in the human body.

 There are specific genes that determine the regulation of circadian rhythm in conjunction with light.
 When light activates NMDA receptors in the SCN, CLOCK gene expression in that region is altered and the SCN is reset, and this is how entrainment occurs.
 Genes also involved with entrainment are PER1 and PER2.

 Some important structures directly impacted by the light–sleep relationship are the superior colliculus-pretectal area and the ventrolateral pre-optic nucleus.

 The progressive yellowing of the crystalline lens with age reduces the amount of short-wavelength light reaching the retina and may contribute to circadian alterations observed in older adulthood.